SuperOfficeDocs/superoffice-docs/docs/en/faq/learn/delete.md

 1. Click the FAQ entry you want.
 1. In the **FAQ entry** screen, click **Edit entry**.
 1. In the **FAQ entry properties** screen, click the **Delete** button at the bottom of the screen.
 1. Click **OK** to confirm.
-The FAQ entry is removed from SuperOffice Service.
+The FAQ entry is removed from SuperOffice.

 <!-- Referenced links -->

 <!-- Referenced images -->
-[img1]: ../../../../media/icons/main-menu.png
+[img1]: ../../../media/icons/main-menu.png